vincetiu8/chinese-practice/README.md

 In addition to these variables, there are two more options regarding which way the pairs are quizzed:
 - `Flip Terms`: if the term and definition are flipped after successfully entering an answer
 - `Ask Term`: if the answer (to the first term if `Flip Terms` is true) should be the term instead of the definition

+Finally, there is a `Daily Goal` option that can be customized to set a daily (and by extension weekly and monthly goal).
+This is tracked below the practice area with the cards.
+If set to 0, this feature is turned off.

 ## Linking with [Google Translate](https://translate.google.com/)
 This project can (optionally) be linked with the [Google Cloud Translation API](https://cloud.google.com/translate)